fandean/fandean.github.io/README.md

 ![Gem Version](https://img.shields.io/gem/v/jekyll-theme-simple-texture.svg)

-Simple Texture is a gem-based responsive simple texture styled Jekyll theme for [Jekyll][Jekyll] 3.3 or above, which can also be forked as a boilerplate for older versions of Jekyll.
+Simple Texture is a gem-based responsive simple texture styled Jekyll theme for [Jekyll](http://jekyllrb.com/) 3.3 or above, which can also be forked as a boilerplate for older versions of Jekyll.

 ### Demo